shoeffner/mthesis/src/conclusion.md

 ### Head pose estimation

 The head pose estimation works well in most cases.
-If a subject is looking straight into the camera (that is in the extreme case, when the nose points directly towards the camera and the coronal plane is parallel to the screen plane), there are two equally likely possible solutions: the $z$ axis pointing outwards or inwards.
+If a subject is looking straight into the camera, in the extreme case, when the nose points directly towards the camera and the coronal plane is parallel to the screen plane, there are two equally likely possible solutions: the $z$ axis pointing outwards or inwards.
 In most cases this is not a problem, as it is unlikely that this happens.
 But sometimes this causes different results from frame to frame.